2024 Solar Incentives Guide for Hazel Crest, IL - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-To best understand how the ITC may apply to you, speak to your local Hazel Crest solar panel installation expert and ask for more information.
+To best understand how the ITC may apply to you, speak to your local Hazel Crest solar panel installer and ask for more information.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
-The credit percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to qualify for credits for energy storage systems under the new laws.
+Homeowners are now eligible for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Hazel Crest solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Hazel Crest solar installation company.

 State & Local Solar Incentives